Challenger Deep: 2021 – Ring of Fire 2 Expedition / DSV Limiting Factor

-On 28 February 2021 Caladan Oceanic's "Ring of Fire 2" expedition arrived over the Challenger Deep and conducted crewed descents and lander deployments into the Challenger Deep.
+On 28 February 2021 Caladan Oceanic's "Ring of Fire 2" expedition arrived over the Challenger Deep and conducted manned descents and lander deployments into the Challenger Deep.
 At the start the (uncrewed) ultra-deep-sea lander Skaff was deployed to collect water column data by CTD for the expedition.
 The effects of the Pacific subducting plate crashing into the Philippine Plate was among the things researched onsite.

-On 1 March 2021, the first crewed descent to the eastern pool was made by Victor Vescovo and Richard Garriott.
+On 1 March 2021, the first manned descent to the eastern pool was made by Victor Vescovo and Richard Garriott.
 Garriott became the 17th person to descend to the bottom.

 On 2 March 2021, a descent to the eastern pool was made by Victor Vescovo and Michael Dubno.

 On 5 March a descent to the eastern pool was made by Victor Vescovo and Hamish Harding.
 They traversed the bottom of Challenger Deep.

-On 11 March 2021 a descent to the western pool was made by Victor Vescovo and marine botanist Nicole Yamase.
+On 11 March 2021 a descent to the Western Pool was made by Victor Vescovo and marine botanist Nicole Yamase.

 On 13 April 2021 a descent was made by deep water submersible operations expert Rob McCallum and Tim Macdonald who piloted the dive.

 A 2021 descent with a Japanese citizen is planned.

-All crewed descents were conducted in the Deep-Submergence Vehicle DSV Limiting Factor.
+All manned descents were conducted in the Deep-Submergence Vehicle DSV Limiting Factor.

 2022 - Ring of Fire 3 Expedition / DSV Limiting Factor

 In July 2022 for the fourth consecutive year, Caladan Oceanic's deep submergence system, consisting of the deep submersible DSV Limiting Factor supported by the mother ship DSSV Pressure Drop, returned to the Challenger Deep for dives into the Challenger Deep.

 In early July 2022, Victor Vescovo was joined by Aaron Newman as a mission specialist for a dive into the Central pool.
 On 5 July 2022, Tim Macdonald as pilot and Jim Kitchen as mission specialist for a dive into the Eastern pool.
 On 8 July 2022 Victor Vescovo was joined by Dylan Taylor as mission specialist for a dive into the Eastern pool.

-Victor Vescovo (for his 15th dive into the Challenger Deep) was joined by geographer and oceanographer Dawn Wright as mission specialist on the 12 July 2022 dive to 10919 m in the Western pool.
-Wright operated the world's first sidescan sonar to ever operate at full-ocean depth to capture detailed imagery along short transects of the southern wall of the Western pool.
+Victor Vescovo (for his 15th dive into the Challenger Deep) was joined by geographer and oceanographer Dawn Wright as mission specialist on the 12 July 2022 dive to 10919 m in the Western Pool.
+Wright operated the world's first sidescan sonar to ever operate at full-ocean depth to capture detailed imagery along short transects of the southern wall of the Western Pool.